ketki1296/Coding_prompt/README.md

 3. If the child’s key has a dict value and the parent’s key has int/float/str/list then we will ignore the parent’s key.

 The code ensures that all keys are maintained.

+For  mergeyamlfiles1.py:
+It is a code written to be run using Travis CI.
+The only difference in the 2 codes how the input to the file is generated.

+Documentation has screenshot for the 3 test cases given in the Problem Statement.
+Output for other test will stay the same as for mergeyamlfiles.py since only the method of taking input changes.